martinstarkov/simulation-server/README.md

 ## 📜 License

 MIT License © 2025
-Developed for distributed simulation research and experimentation.
+Developed as a template for distributed simulation.